-Whether you intend to buy a 30-gallon aquarium or have your eye on a high-end, 500-gallon tank, one thing is certain: a fish tank is going to cost you some cash.
+Whether you intend to buy a 30-gallon tank or have your eye on a high-end, 500-gallon aquarium, one thing is certain: a fish tank is going to cost you some cash.
 Of course, your expenses will vary depending on your ambition.

 If you’re having trouble with financing your new aquarium, there are certainly a few options short of dipping into the home equity line of credit which is something we don’t recommend.
 There are several options when it comes to financing and supporting a fish tank, and most of them will have some impact on your credit.